wiz-rd/wiz-rd/README.md

 And that's all!
 -

-_Do not conform.
-And by doing so, conform.
-Captive to our illusions of individuality._

-_(A comment about how attempting to stand out sometimes causes us to align with others who are attempting to stand out, thus undoing any real standing out at all.)_

 <!---
 wiz-rd/wiz-rd is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.